yast/yast-storage-ng/doc/old_and_new_proposal.md

     Equivalent to the previous option that used to apply only to "/".
   * `btrfs_default_subvolume`
     Same than before.
+  * `btrfs_read_only`
+    Whether the root subvolume should be mounted read-only in /etc/fstab and its 'ro' Btrfs property should be set to _true_.
+This works only for Btrfs root filesystems.
+If another root filesystem type is chosen, this property is ignored.
+Its default value is _false_.

 And finally there is an option that deserves a slightly more detailed explanation.